pegasus-kv/admin-cli/README.md

-  help              use 'help [command]' for command help list-tables, ls   list all tables in the cluster meta-level        Get the current meta function level nodes             displays the nodes overall status nodes-stat        query all nodes perf stat in the cluster partition-stat    displays the metrics of partitions within a table recall            recall the dropped table remote-command    send remote command, for example, remote-command meta or replica
+  help              use 'help [command]' for command help list-tables, ls   list all tables in the cluster meta-level        Get the current meta function level node-stat         query all nodes perf stat in the cluster nodes             displays the nodes overall status partition-stat    displays the metrics of partitions within a table recall            recall the dropped table remote-command    send remote command, for example, remote-command meta or replica